-Willow Lake can be a very good spot to catch a variety of fish, including stocked rainbow trout and resident bass and crappie.
+Willow Lake can be a very good spot to catch a variety of fish in Southern Oregon, including stocked rainbow trout and resident bass and crappie.

-The reservoir, with more than 300 surface acres, is located just off Fish Lake Road about 9 miles from the small city of Butte Falls or an hour’s drive east of Medford.
-It is listed as Willow Creek Reservoir in some references, including some trout stocking reports.
+The reservoir, with more than 300 surface acres, is located just off Fish Lake Road, about 9 miles from the small city of Butte Falls or an hour’s drive east of Medford.

-Reach the park from Willow Lake Road on the west side of the reservoir, past the dam.
+Reach the park from Willow Lake Road on the reservoir’s west side, past the dam.

 The reservoir also is inside the Rogue River-Siskiyou National Forest, and a Forest Service road hugs the east bank.
 Snow-capped Mount McLoughlin looms in view to the southeast.